+A LabVIEW® Tutorial:

-A LabVIEW Tutorial: Displaying Scaled Random Numbers on a Chart The following tutorial will help you learn the basics of LabVIEW programming.
+Displaying Scaled Random Numbers on a Chart

+The following tutorial will help you learn the basics of LabVIEW® programming.
 Read each step completely before executing the step.
 By the end of the tutorial, you will have written a VI that displays scaled random numbers on a chart.
-After completing this tutorial, you should be able to do the requirements for the lab.
 Be sure that everyone in the group gets a chance at the computer during the tutorial.

-Before starting, it is very important to know that LabVIEW 4.1 does not have an undo feature.
-Later versions of LabVIEW will have this feature.
+Before starting, it is very important to know that LabVIEW® 4.1 does not have an undo feature.
+Later versions of LabVIEW® will have this feature.
+However, to the best of our knowledge you can do this lab in LabVIEW® 4 or 5.
 In either case, you should save early and often.
 You can easily revert to the previously saved version, if necessary.
 Also, if the system should stop responding due to some problem caused by an unknown source, you can get back to a known state very easily.